Summerhaven, Arizona: Mount Lemmon Ski Valley

-Aspen Fire
+Aspen fire

 The Aspen wildfire struck Summerhaven in the summer of 2003, which resulted in the destruction of more than 250 of the 700 homes in the community.
 Arizona Governor Janet Napolitano assessed the damage, and both federal and county officials surveyed the extensive loss.
 In the months that followed, Tucson residents organized "Lemmon Aid" to help rebuild Summerhaven.

 City services

 There is a general store and several food venues, but no gasoline or automotive services.
 The Mount Lemmon Fire Department maintains a station near Summerhaven, providing fire and EMS services.

+Education

+Summerhaven is not located in a school district; the closest district is Tanque Verde Unified School District.

+The Pima County School Superintendent arranges for education of K-12 students living in areas without school districts.
+No transportation from that office is provided from Tanque Verde USD to Summerhaven.